 Intensive Outpatient Treatment for Substance Use Disorder

 As its name implies, IOP is designed for individuals who require a more robust treatment experience than is provided in our traditional outpatient treatment programs, but whose needs do not rise to the level of necessitating residential rehabilitation or partial hospitalization.
-IOP services are provided for adults only at eight outpatient locations: Allentown, Erie, Harrisburg, Lewisburg, New Castle, New Perspectives (Lebanon), Pittsburgh, and Williamsport.
+IOP services are provided for adults only at our outpatient locations: Allentown, New Castle, New Perspectives (Lebanon), and Pittsburgh.
 Programs within the White Deer Run Treatment Network do not currently offer IOP for adolescents.

 IOP participants typically complete nine hours of therapy per week, divided into three three-hour sessions.
 As is the case with OP, programs may offer IOP sessions at a variety of times, such as mornings and evenings, so that individuals can receive treatment while still meeting essential work, school, personal, or other responsibilities.
 Individual and family therapy sessions may be scheduled on an as-needed basis, but the core of IOP is an intensive curriculum that is addressed via group therapy sessions.